Brand shopping and rich history

 Ginza Station is accessible via the Hibiya, Marunouchi and Ginza Subway Lines.
 The major shopping district is just beyond the station.

 Mitsukoshimae Station on the Hanzomon and Ginza Subway Lines will bring you right into the shopping area of Nihonbashi.
-The magnificent and recently restored Tokyo Station is also in close proximity to many landmarks.
+The magnificent and recently restored Tokyo Station is also close to many landmarks.

 For the ambitious, consider spending your day walking from one sector to another for a delightful urban hike.

-On the upscale Chuo Dori street, you'll find every top fashion and cosmetic brand imaginable.
-It's loaded with department stores, restaurants, and cafes.
-If you can't find your style, you might not be looking hard enough.
+On Chuo Dori street, you'll find many top fashion and cosmetic brand stores.
+It has many department stores, restaurants, and cafes.
 In fact, this sophisticated one-kilometer strip boasts some of the highest real estate prices in the world.
 Nearby, Yurakacho boasts even more posh shops and izakaya restaurants.

 Chuo Dori is closed to motor traffic on weekend afternoons.
-Feel like royalty strolling down the middle of this alluring street.
+Feel like royalty strolling down the middle of this street.

 Enjoy the juxtaposition of the traditional Kabukiza kabuki theater against a backdrop of modern architecture.

 Japan's very first department store, Mitsukoshi, started way back in 1673.
 Check out its grandiose flagship location in Nihonbashi.
-Other stunning sites include the time-honored Bank of Japan building and the Tokyo Stock Exchange.
+Other sites of interest include the Bank of Japan building and the Tokyo Stock Exchange .
 Over the last century, Nihonbashi emerged as the country's primary financial district.
-Surprisingly, the area was also the original location of the ever popular Tsukiji market.

-Nihonbashi means "Japan Bridge", and this is the actual bridge from which it gets its namesake.
+Nihonbashi means "Japan Bridge," and this is the actual bridge from which it gets its name.
 You can still see scarring on it from the firebombing of 1945.

 Take an English tour of the Bank of Japan, built in 1896.